bagofbeanes/track_note_control/README.md

 ---

 ### Utility variables
+-   `DEFAULT_TIME` (constant): -3000ms into the song (used for getting the default values of channels)
+-   `START_TIME` (constant): -2001ms into the song (start time of the chart, recommended to place starting scenecontrol functions here)
 -   `LANE_WIDTH` (constant): Width of one lane.
 Can be used for translating objects by a number of lanes.
 -   `TRACK_SCALE_LANES` (keychannel): Can be used to get the number of lanes at a given point in time.
 -   `CRITICAL_LINE_TRANSLATIONY` (constant): The default y offset of the critical (floor) line.